cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 keys which would effectively make actions likes iteration and range queries less performant.

-The state machine will continue to query state through it's own dedicated `KVStore` using the relevant `KVStoreKey`.
-However, the query will be invoked against the SS layer.
-Client queries, on the other hand, will be routed through the `MultiStore` set in `BaseApp` via a `abci.RequestQuery`.
-This in effect will route the query to the RMS and the RMS will use the SS layer to perform a direct key lookup.
-If a version is specified the `abci.RequestQuery` object, the SS `KVStore` will set the appropriate value for the timestamp.
+Since operators might want pruning strategies to differ in SS compared to SC, e.g. having a very tight pruning strategy in SC while having a looser pruning strategy for SS, we propose to introduce an additional pruning configuration, with parameters that are identical to what exists in the SDK today, and allow operators to control the pruning strategy of the SS layer independently of the SC layer.

+Note, the SC pruning strategy must be congruent with the operator's state sync configuration.
+This is so as to allow state sync snapshots to execute successfully, otherwise, a snapshot could be triggered on a height that is not available in SC.

+#### State Sync

+The state sync process should be largely unaffected by the separation of the SC and SS layers.
+However, if a node syncs via state sync, the SS layer of the node will not have the state synced height available, since the IAVL import process is not setup in way to easily allow direct key/value insertion.
+A modification of the IAVL import process would be necessary to facilitate having the state sync height available.

+Note, this is not problematic for the state machine itself because when a query is made, the RMS will automatically direct the query correctly (see [Queries](#queries)).

+#### Queries

+To consolidate the query routing between both the SC and SS layers, we propose to have a notion of a "query router" that is constructed in the RMS.
+This query router will be supplied to each `KVStore` implementation.
+The query router will route queries to either the SC layer or the SS layer based on a few parameters.
+If `prove: true`, then the query must be routed to the SC layer.
+Otherwise, if the query height is available in the SS layer, the query will be served from the SS layer.
+Otherwise, we fall back on the SC layer.

 If no height is provided, the SS layer will assume the latest height.
 The SS layer will store a reverse index to lookup `LatestVersion -> timestamp(version)` which is set on `Commit`.

-Since operators might want pruning strategies to differ in SS compared to SC, e.g. having a very tight pruning strategy in SC while having a looser pruning strategy for SS, we propose to introduce an additional pruning configuration, with parameters that are identical to what exists in the SDK today, and allow operators to control the pruning strategy of the SS layer independently of the SC layer.

 #### Proofs